-Of course, this requires some expertise, so keep in mind that this is only if you know how to put a PC together or are willing to tinker with it or follow the numerous tutorials that exist on Youtube.
+Of course, this requires some expertise, so keep in mind that this is only if you know how to put a PC together or are willing to tinker with it or follow one of the numerous tutorials on Youtube.

-However, if you are we urge you to take a look at our ultimate PC build for the Best Budget $500 Gaming PC.
+However, if you are, we urge you to take a look at our ultimate PC build for the Best Budget $500 Gaming PC.

-The Best Prebuilt $500 Gaming PC of 2020
+Conclusion: The Best Prebuilt Gaming PC Under $500

 So, you’ve seen the best $500 prebuilt gaming PCs, you’ve read all their pros and cons, but you still can’t decide which one to get?